shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 If a Channel does not have a TGList assigned, then the Contact assigned to the Channel will be used, and the **Left** and **Right** arrows will have no effect.
 If a Channel does not have  TGList assigned, and the Contact is also assigned to "None" or "N/A" the radio will default to using TG 9.

+*Note:*

-Note.
-The Baofeng RD-5R does not have Right and Left arrow keys.
+- The Baofeng RD-5R does not have Right and Left arrow keys.
 Use the A/B button as the left arrow and the Band button as the right arrow

 #### Assignment of Timeslot to Digital Contact TalkGroup